 But did you know that your feet can affect your pelvic floor?
-(By the way, both men and women have a pelvic floor!)
 The pelvic floor is a sheet of muscles between your pubic bone and tailbone.
 In both men and women, strong pelvic floor muscles give control over the bladder and bowel.
 In women they are particularly important for sexual experience and in pregnancy.
 Activating the feet is a great way to strengthen your pelvic floor muscles while keeping them supple.
 Read on and I’ll tell you how to do this while you’re standing around in queues…

 Our feet can help us cope with stress

 Most of us spend a lot of time in our minds and little time being truly present in our bodies.
 This is usually exacerbated when we feel stressed, anxious or low.
 Negative thoughts and feelings have a habit of spiralling round our minds, feeding each other, and making us feel worse.
 Bringing attention to our feet can be a powerful way of breaking out of this cycle, because focusing on the connection between the feet and the ground helps us feel more grounded and present in our bodies.

 After reading this far, hopefully you’re thinking about how you might pay more attention to your feet.
 Here are a few ideas…